tito-arch/ICBN-International/content/posts/tommy-fury-pullouts.md

 {{< youtube  VfJxXyXXD18>}}

-The second instance was controversial in a way, _Tommy Fury_ was supposed to fight (5-2-0) professional boxer _Paul Bamba_ who is also a former marine. _Paul Bamba_ recently signed a multi-fight deal with _Misfits Boxing_.
+The second instance was controversial in a way, Tommy Fury was supposed to fight (5-2-0) professional boxer Paul Bamba who is also a former marine.
+Paul Bamba recently signed a multi-fight deal with Misfits Boxing.
 The bout was scheduled to happen on the 13th of November 2022 at the Coca-cola Arena, Dubai

-On the 12th of November 2022, it was officially announced that _Tommy Fury_ had come in overweight at 184.4 lbs for his fight with _Paul Bamba_.
-His opponent _Paul Bamba_ was disappointed at this unprofessional behavior and demanded 20% of Fury’s purse and Fury has to cut at least 3 lbs.
-After all, this came to light _Tommy Fury_ put out a video responding to all that, he said that he was given a different contract from the one _Paul_ had and it had a different weight requirement. _Paul Bamba_’s replacement was _Rolly Lambert Fogoum_ a professional boxer with a record of 15 wins 1 loss and 1 draw (15-1-1). _Rolly Lambert_ was the current W.B.O and W.B.A champion when this exhibition fight happened.
+On the 12th of November 2022, it was officially announced that Tommy Fury had come in overweight at 184.4 lbs for his fight with Paul Bamba.
+His opponent Paul Bamba was disappointed at this unprofessional behavior and demanded 20% of Fury’s purse and Fury has to cut at least 3 lbs.
+After all, this came to light Tommy Fury put out a video responding to all that, he said that he was given a different contract from the one Paul had and it had a different weight requirement.
+Paul Bamba’s replacement was Rolly Lambert Fogoum a professional boxer with a record of 15 wins 1 loss and 1 draw (15-1-1).
+Rolly Lambert was the current W.B.O and W.B.A champion when this exhibition fight happened.

 {{< youtube  yZUapPXwqQQ>}}